Card game: Dealing

 Throughout the shuffle, cut, and deal, the dealer should prevent the players from seeing the faces of any of the cards.
 The players should not try to see any of the faces.
 Should a player accidentally see a card, other than one's own, proper etiquette would be to admit this.
 It is also dishonest to try to see cards as they are dealt, or to take advantage of having seen a card.
 Should a card accidentally become exposed, (visible to all), any player can demand a redeal (all the cards are gathered up, and the shuffle, cut, and deal are repeated) or that the card be replaced randomly into the deck ("burning" it) and a replacement dealt from the top to the player who was to receive the revealed card.

 When the deal is complete, all players pick up their cards, or "hand", and hold them in such a way that the faces can be seen by the holder of the cards but not the other players, or vice versa depending on the game.
 It is helpful to fan one's cards out so that if they have corner indices all their values can be seen at once.
 In most games, it is also useful to sort one's hand, rearranging the cards in a way appropriate to the game.
 For example, in a trick-taking game it may be easier to have all one's cards of the same suit together, whereas in a rummy game one might sort them by rank or by potential combinations.

+Signalling

+Normally communication between partners about tactics or the cards in their hands is forbidden.
+However, in a small number of games communication and/or signaling is permitted and very much part of the play.
+Most of these games are very old and, often, have rules of play that allow any card to be played at any time.
+Such games include: